-Percentages exclude consideration of an immaterial number of non-purchase and non-refinance orders.
+(1) Percentages exclude consideration of an immaterial number of non-purchase and non-refinance orders.

 Title premiums from direct operations decreased in 2014, primarily due to a decrease in closed order volumes as compared to the prior quarter, partially offset by an increase in premiums from the acquisition of the transaction services businesses from LPS, which are included in the Title segment as of January 2, 2014.
 Also offsetting the decline in orders was an increase in commercial revenue of \$16 million from the 2013 period.
 The decrease in order volumes was primarily related to a significant decrease in refinance transactions since the fourth quarter of 2014.
 In 2013, refinance transactions represented more than 56% of our total closed orders versus 32% in the first quarter of 2014.
 Closed order volumes were 295,000 in the three months ended March 31, 2014 compared with 487,000 in the three months ended March 31, 2013.
 Although there was a decrease in closed order volumes in the current quarter, this was partially offset by a 35% increase in the fee per file.
 The average fee per file in our direct operations was \$1,858 in the three months ended March 31, 2014, compared to \$1,373 in the three months ended March 31, 2013, with the increase reflecting a higher volume of purchase transactions, which have a higher fee per file.
-The fee per file tends to change as the mix of refinance and purchase transactions changes, because purchase transactions involve the issuance of both a lender's policy and an owner's policy, resulting in higher fees, whereas refinance transactions only require a lender's policy, resulting in lower fees.
+The fee per file tends to change as the mix of refinance and purchase transactions, which have a higher fees, whereas refinance transactions only require a lender's policy, resulting in lower fees.
 Also, commercial transactions typically have a higher fee per file.